lorin/booknotes/Joint-Cognitive-Systems-Patterns-In-CSE.md

 #### Process tracing

 1. Start with concrete case
-2. Shift analysis from concrete case to abstract story, Describe how practitioners handled the demands of the problem designed into the staged situation.
+2. Shift analysis from concrete case to abstract story: describe how practitioners handled the demands of the problem designed into the staged situation.
 3. Contrast different performance descriptions

 **Concrete case***